Sanielia/Sanielia/README.md

 ## 😃 About me:
 <!-- I started around May 2021 -->
 I am young, polish programmer.
-I have few months years of programming experience!\
+I have aprox year of programming experience!\
 I am mainly working in JS and Django (also have a bit Nuxt expierience).
 I love linux ❤️\
 I am also Heroes III tournament organizer, template maker, shoutcaster and stream host.\
 Heroes III tournament that I have organized: https://github.com/Kubaryt/Kubaryt/blob/kubaryt/tournaments.md.